fx2024ondiscord/macOS-Gaming-Optimizer-/README.md

 1. Clone the repository:
  >> https://github.com/thedpch/macos-gaming-optimizer-

-Copy code
-2. Navigate to the project directory: cd macos-gaming-optimizer
+2. go to the file

-Copy code
 3. Run the script:
 python optimize.py